deanwampler/command-line-arguments/README.markdown

  Note that an advantage of `getOrElse[V]` is that its type parameter can be inferred due to the second argument.

- Try running with the help option, `run-main SampleMain --help`, then play with the other options.
+ Try running with the help option, `run-main CLASampleMain --help`, then play with the other options.
 Note the error handling that's done if you omit a value when an option expects one, or an invalid value is given, such as `--log-level foo`.